 It was only some smilie faces in snow that got Max out of my arms onto his own feet.

 This was Max’s first time travelling with a Trunki.
-He borrowed his brother’s Gruffalo trunki and his sister’s saddle bag for it.
-At first he just wanted to pull it, just like I was pulling my bag.
-It got him lots of coos in the airport.
+He borrowed his brother’s Gruffalo Trunki and his sister’s saddlebag for it.
+At first, he just wanted to pull it, just like I was pulling my bag.
+It got him lots of coos at the airport.

 I’d have preferred that I could pull him along on the Trunki, but again I was not going to argue for fear of unleashing the toddler beast.

-We made our way to the check in desk, queued, got to the front of the queue and were told we actually needn’t have queued as we had only hand luggage and had checked-in online…my bad!
+We made our way to the check-in desk, queued, got to the front of the queue and were told we actually needn’t have queued as we only had hand luggage and had checked-in online…my bad!
 I should’ve prepared and known.
 (In my defence, I wasn’t quite awake!)

 Lesson 5: Check details of where you need to be when before you travel.